Aquafina-water-bottle/jp-mining-note/docs/docs/uicustomization.md

             ```

         !!! note
-            The above examples are scss, and not css.
+            The above examples are SCSS, and not CSS.
-            If you are using css, do not flatten the classes after the first line.
+            If you are using CSS, do not flatten the classes after the first line.

             Example Raw CSS: